ucl-dark/pax/README.md

 # Scaling Opponent Shaping to High Dimmensional Games

-Code to accompy ICML submission.
+Code to accompy ICML submission 2581.

 # Installation
 Pax is written in pure Python, but depends on C++ code via JAX.